 Used to secure a loop to a tight line, the Prusik knot, known as the friction hitch, is usually applied in climbing, mountaineering, canyoneering, rappelling, and the like because its principal usage allows a rope to be climbed, whether a person is ascending or descending.

-Since this knot creates a loop that can move up and down the line, it’s also commonly used in building tarp shelters.
-The Prusik knot is useful when you want to attach a loop of cord around a rope or object but still want the loop to slide vertically along the string when tension is released.
+Since this knot creates a loop that can move up and down the line, it’s also another useful knot for tarp shelters.
+The Prusik knot is useful when you want to attach a cord loop around a rope or object but still want it to slide vertically along the string when tension is released.

 One knot that you can trust to tighten any rope is the trucker’s hitch.
 This knot is considered very strong since it can strap and secure heavy loads to a vehicle like they’re nothing.

-The trucker’s hitch is not only useful in this situation, but it’s also great for securing guy-lines on your tarp tent with tension.
+The trucker’s hitch is not only useful in this situation, but it’s also a great knot for tarp shelters.
+It allows you to secure guy-lines on your tarp tent with tension.
 Although this type of hitch is super-tight and is a slip-free knot, it comes apart easily once the pressure is released.

-Another essential and practical camping knot to master is the taut-line hitch.
+Another essential and practical knot for tarp shelters to master is the taut-line hitch.
 It’s an adjustable loop knot that can slide up or down and be tightened or loosened.
 When correctly tied, it’s the perfect hitch for attaching and adjusting a guy-line of a tarp to a post to maintain tension.

 The video above will show you three tying techniques of the marlinspike hitch.